Why a Notice of Intent to File Lien is Crucial

 Understanding the Notice of Intent to File Lien

-A Notice of Intent to File Lien (NOI) is a legal document that serves as a final warning to property owners, general contractors, and other stakeholders on a construction project.
+A Notice of Intent to File Lien (NOI) is a legal document that serves as a final warning to relevant parties, including property owners, general contractors, and other stakeholders on a construction project.
 It informs them that if payment is not made, the claimant will file a mechanics lien.
 This document is crucial in the construction industry, where non-payment issues are common.

 An NOI acts as a powerful motivator for payment because it signals the seriousness of the claimant’s intent to pursue legal action if the debt remains unpaid.
 Unlike a mechanics lien, which is filed with the county recorder and encumbers the property, an NOI is not recorded but still carries significant weight.